HatrickAslam/Larasneat-85/README.md

 </p>

 # About Larasneat-85
 Based on Laravel 8, Sneat 1.0.0 , PHP 7.4 and Bootstrap 5.
+Built with datatables and select2.
 Make your development easier with Larasneat-85.

 # Template Source